ANU-HPC/aiwc-for-the-masses/paper/paper.md

 Results in `<command line>:7:10: fatal error: 'cuda_runtime.h' file not found` -->

-# Results {#sec:results}

-We now present the results of this comparison over Gaussian Elimination (GE).
+We built the OpenMP version of Gaussian Elimination -- with 4.0 accelerator directives -- based on the OpenACC version.

-The GE benchmark was provided by The Rodinia Benchmark Suite\ [@che2009rodinia] with an OpenACC, CUDA and OpenCL implementation.
+Adding AIWC into this work-flow had the surprising benefit of finding inconsistencies already present in the Rodinia Benchmark Suite.
-We found the existing implementations to lack a perfect mapping between versions, in particular our work modifies the partitioning of work to ensure an equivilent division of work is allocated between versions.
+We found the existing implementations to lack a perfect mapping between versions, in particular our work (guided by AIWC analysis) modified the partitioning of work to ensure an equivalent division of work is allocated between versions -- allowing an apples-to-apples comparison of languages performing identical benchmark tasks.
-We also built the OpenMP version -- with 4.0 accelerator directives -- based on the OpenACC version.
-All implmentations have been divided into two discrete computationally intensive regions/kernels -- known as `Fan1` and `Fan2`.
-`Fan1` calculates the multiplier matrix while `Fan2` modifies the matrix A into the Lower-Upper Decomposition.
-For our experiments the application was evaluated over a fixed dataset of a 4x4 matrix, where the same data was applied to all the implementations.

-## Fan1

-4 work-items were used for all implementations, however the way parallelism is expressed differ between languages and for an apples to apples comparison in generated AIWC features required code changes to the kernel.
-These changes are listed in full in the associated Jupyter artefact\todo[inline]{Add url once this is pushed to github}, for convenience a summary

-In OpenCL

-The initial CUDA implementation had a variation in parallelism due to the way it is expressed in CUDA compared to OpenCL.
-To this end, it was adjusted to more closely mirror the behaviour of the OpenCL version offered in the benchmark.
+The initial CUDA implementation varied in the amount of parallelism compared to OpenCL.
 The `Block` size was explicitly set to the `MAXBLOCKSIZE` (512 threads), our change: `block_size = (Size % MAXBLOCKSIZE == 0) ?
 MAXBLOCKSIZE : Size;` states that if we have smaller work to do than the max block size, just run 1 block of that size, which mirrors the way OpenCL expresses parallelism of this benchmark -- i.e. the `global workgroup size` is the total number of threads to execute run in teams of `local workgroup size`.
 Thus, the CUDA implementation went from `512` workitems being invoked (where only 4 of them did any meaningful work) to `4` workitems being run.

-In OpenMP 4 threads are explictly requested by setting the `OMP_NUM_THREADS=4` environment variable at runtime while work-items in OpenACC was manually modified to support the same number of parallelism as the other versions.
-**mention other omp changes**
+To this end, it was adjusted to more closely mirror the behaviour of the OpenCL version offered in the benchmark.

 OpenARC uses `workers` and `gangs` variables to express parallelism in the OpenACC to OpenCL setting.
-To this end, we added these variables and the `MAXBLOCKSIZE` to be 512 to be equivilent to the CUDA version of the Gaussian Elimination benchmark.
+We specified the following variables to mirror functionality of the CUDA and OpenCL versions.
-`gangs = (Size % MAXBLOCKSIZE == 0) ?
-MAXBLOCKSIZE : Size;` is set to be analagous to `block_size` (`block_size = (Size % MAXBLOCKSIZE == 0) ?
-MAXBLOCKSIZE : Size;`) which we added to the CUDA version, similarly, `workers = (Size/gangs) + (!(Size%gangs)?
-0:1);` is identical to the CUDA version of `grid_size` (`grid_size = (Size/block_size) + (!(Size%block_size)?
-0:1);`).
+The OpenACC pragmas where modified to explicitly use the `workers` and `gangs` variables<!--: from `#pragma acc parallel loop present(m,a)` to `#pragma acc kernels loop independent gang(gangs) worker(workers)`.-->, `MAXBLOCKSIZE` was added and set to be 512 as in the other versions. <!-- `gangs = (Size % MAXBLOCKSIZE == 0) ?
+MAXBLOCKSIZE : Size` is set to be analagous to `block_size = (Size % MAXBLOCKSIZE == 0) ?
+MAXBLOCKSIZE : Size` which we added to the CUDA version.
-Finally, the OpenACC pragmas where modified to explicitly use the `workers` and `gangs` variables: from `#pragma acc parallel loop present(m,a)` to `#pragma acc kernels loop independent gang(gangs) worker(workers)`.
+Similarly, `workers = (Size/gangs) + (!(Size%gangs)?
+0:1)` is now logically equivalent to the other versions with `grid_size = (Size/block_size) + (!(Size%block_size)?
+0:1)`.-->

+In OpenMP, 4 threads are explictly requested by setting the `OMP_NUM_THREADS=4` environment variable at runtime.
+The code is analogous to OpenACC except for `#pragma` notation; `workers` are replaced by `threads` and `gangs` with `teams`.
-The resulting source code of each of the four implementations is listed in Table \ref{lst:source-code}.
+The kernel source of each of the four implementations is listed in Table \ref{lst:source-code} while the full source-code is available in the associated artefact. \todo[inline]{Add url once this is pushed to github}

 <!-- %use a temporary counter for sublists -- so keep a backup of the old one then  change it's styling from arabic to roman -->
 \newcounter{mainlisting}